 - o Sand Bag Berm

-- o Silt Fence
+- Silt Fence

-- Triangular Filter Dike
+- o Triangular Filter Dike

 - o Rock Berm

-- Hay Bale Dike
+- o Hay Bale Dike

 Dredged material shall be placed in such a manner that prevents sediment runoff into water in the state, including wetlands.
 Water bodies can be isolated by the use of one or more of the required BMPs identified for sedimentation control.
 These BMPs must be maintained and remain in place until the dredged material is stabilized.